 Venus Fly Trap Cultivars

-I have created a comprehensive list of all registered Venus Fly Trap cultivars.
-The International Carnivorous Plant Society has a list here, and the most current listing of Dionaea muscipula cultivars is kept in the Carnivorous Plant Database here, and as of February 16, 2009, they are both up to date.
+In recent years, primarily since 2012, there has been a dramatic increase in the number of officially registered Venus Fly Trap Cultivars.
+The International Carnivorous Plant Society has a list here, and the most current listing of Dionaea muscipula cultivars is kept in the Carnivorous Plant Database here, and as of January 29, 2015, they are both up to date.

 To see photos of nearly all named varieties of Venus Flytraps be sure to check out Bob Ziemer’s CP Photo Finder.

 There are quite a few people around the world who grow and collect named Venus Fly Trap varieties, regardless of whether they are officially registered or not.
 While there are some stores in the United States and Europe that offer quite a few varieties, by far the most comprehensive catalog of Venus Fly Traps For sale is at FlytrapStore.com.
 FlyTrapStore.com sells Venus Flytraps within the continental United States and Puerto Rico.

 Below are a few photos of some of the more interesting and popular Venus Fly Traps being offered by the FlytrapStore network: